-https://cscp.org.uk/wp-content/uploads/2019/06/CSCB-domestic-abuse-guidance.pdf https://cscp.org.uk/resources/private-fostering-resources/

-Schools can refer young people affected by domestic or sexual violence to the specialist worker based in the Camden Safety Net on 020 7974 1864 for advice and support.
-Schools and colleges should also be aware that the definition of domestic abuse now includes victims aged 16 and 17 years old and that these victims should be referred to Camden Safety Net for a service in their own right.
+Staff should be aware of the nature of domestic abuse and recognise the harm it may cause to children who witness incidents.
+For more details please refer to the CSCP guidance on domestic abuse. https://cscp.org.uk/wp-content/uploads/2019/06/CSCB-domestic-abuse-guidance.pdf Schools can refer young people affected by domestic or sexual violence to the specialist worker based in the Camden Safety Net on 020 7974 1864 for advice and support.
+Schools and colleges should also be aware that the definition of domestic abuse now includes victims aged 16 and 17 years old who are experiencing abuse within their own intimate relationships and that these victims should be referred to Camden Safety Net for a service in their own right.